 - Mean value theorem - Rolle’s Theorem, Lagrange Mean Value Theorem, Taylor’s and Maclaurin’s series, L’ Hospital’s Rule, stationary points, increasing, decreasing, maxima, minima, concavity, convexity and points of inflection.

 - Errors and approximations – absolute, relative, percentage errors - curve tracing, partial derivatives, Euler’s theorem.

 - Simple definite integrals – fundamental theorems of calculus, properties of definite integrals.

 - Reduction formulae – reduction formulae for ò x dx n sin and ò x dx NCOs, Bernoulli’s formula.
 Area of bounded regions, length of the curve.

-- Second order linear differential equations - second order linear differential equations with constant coefficients, finding the particular integral if f(x) = emx, sin mx, cos mx, x, x2.
+- Second-order linear differential equations - second order linear differential equations with constant coefficients, finding the particular integral of f(x) = emx, sin mx, cos mx, x, x2.

 - discrete distributions, Binomial, Poisson distributions- Continuous distributions, Normal distribution.

 - Functions – Relations – Basics of counting.